-We observe two things: (1) applying an MB reduces the median execution type significantly, i.e., from 191 ms (grey) to 159 ms (blue) for 4 SLOs, and (2) decreasing the number of SLOs gradually reduces the execution time further.
-We thus conclude that MBs can reduce the complexity of VE (A-1).
+We observe: (1) applying an MB reduces the median execution type significantly, i.e., from 191 ms (gray) to 159 ms (blue) for 4 SLOs, and (2) decreasing the number of SLOs gradually reduces the execution time further.
+We thus conclude that MBs reduce the complexity of VE (A-1).

-A-2: What is ACI's operational overhead?

-To evaluate the operational overhead of ACI, we use pre-trained EOSC models for $Xavier{CPU}$ and $Xavier{GPU}$.
+A-2: What is AIF's operational overhead?
+To evaluate AIF's overhead, we use pre-trained models for $Xavier{CPU}$ and $Xavier{GPU}$.
 Each device processes 6 video streams.
-We measure the CPU load (%) of the two devices with one of these two configurations: (1) ACI enabled, and (2) ACI disabled.
+We measure the CPU load (%) of the two devices with one of these two configurations: (1) AIF enabled, and (2) AIF disabled.
 We capture the load over 10 min; this produces 600 observations for each experiment.
-In Figure 9, we show the CPU load of $Xavier{CPU}$ and $Xavier{GPU}$.
-The left bar of each device shows the load when operating with ACI and the right one without (i.e., disabled) ACI.
+In Fig. 8, we show the CPU load of $Xavier{CPU}$ and $Xavier{GPU}$.
+The left bar of each device shows the load when operating with AIF and the right one without AIF.

-We observe: (1) the CPU load is clearly decreased when processing the videos on a GPU, $Xavier{GPU}$ with ACI enabled presented a 24% lower load than $Xavier{CPU}$, and (2) the ACI background process introduced a computational overhead of 3% for both devices (left vs. right bar).
+We observe: (1) the CPU load is clearly decreased by videos processing on GPU, Xavier{GPU} with AIF enabled presented a 24% lower load than Xavier{CPU}, and (2) the AIF background process introduced a computational overhead of 3% for both devices (left vs. right bar).
 Overall, this provides an estimate of the general overhead (A-2); however, whether this is acceptable depends on the use case.